Judith Giuliani: Role in Giuliani presidential campaign

 As Rudy Giuliani's presidential campaign began in earnest in 2007, Judith Giuliani served as an advisor and fundraiser, but also came in for a new round of intense and often unflattering media attention.
 Her first marriage to Jeffrey Ross was revealed in the press for the first time, her educational background was clarified, and she appeared in a Barbara Walters interview on 20/20.
 During the interview, the Giulianis stated that she would sit in on Cabinet meetings were he elected, a plan that attracted criticism and that they later backed away from.
 There was controversy about her travel requirements and conflicts with Rudy Giuliani's aides.
 Media outlets portrayed her as someone aspiring to social status and given to extravagant shopping.
 An attempt by the campaign over summer 2007 to rehabilitate her image fell victim to internal tensions, and instead her public appearances were scaled back.
 Rudy Giuliani said that Judith Giuliani proved a capable fund-raiser who provided meaningful input on his policies, particularly those pertaining to health care, since she holds a two-year nursing degree and once sold pharmaceuticals.

 On April 4, 2018, it was announced that Judith Giuliani had filed for divorce from her husband, Rudy Giuliani.
 The divorce was settled on December 10, 2019.
+On August 2, 2022, it was announced that Judith Giuliani had hired attorney Dror Bikel and filed a lawsuit against former husband for non-compliance regarding the divorce settlement.